fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricChaos.md

 # Start-ServiceFabricChaos

 ## SYNOPSIS
-Starts Chaos in the cluster as part of FAS.
+Starts a Chaos run in the cluster.

 ## SYNTAX